 Genealogical Pits I Have Fallen Into and How to Avoid Them!

 Genealogy is a great treasure hunt, but sometimes the clues are easy to misunderstand, or to miss altogether.
-We'll look at eight pitfalls that can get us into trouble, and discover strategies for dodging these traps so they won't keep you from reaching your goals.
+Learn to dodge eight obstacles that can get in your way.
+Here's your chance to learn from my mistakes without making them yourself!